 To create a non-case sensitive sort, create a calculated field using the UPPER() or LOWER() functions to remove variation in capitalisation.
 For more information, see String Functions(Link opens in a new window).

-Field lets you select the field whose value will be used to determine the sort order.
-The field does not need to be used in the visualisation.
+Field lets you specify the field value used to determine the sort order.
+The field doesn’t need to be used in the visualisation.
 You can also select an aggregation for the sorting field.
 The aggregation options available depend on the field type.

 Manual lets you select a value and move it to the desired position, either by dragging it in the list or using the arrows to the right.

-Nested lets you select the field whose value will be used to determine the sort order.
-The field does not need to be used in the visualisation.
+Nested lets you select the field value used to determine the sort order.
+The field doesn’t need to be used in the visualisation.
 You can also select an aggregation for the sorting field.
 The aggregation options available depend on the field type.

 When the values to be sorted occur in multiple panes, there are two ways to sort: nested and non-nested (or comparative).
 In the image below, all three values for Hue occur for all three Materials.
 Nested sorting considers values independently per pane rather than in aggregate across panes.